Priti0427/Predicting-Default-of-Credit-Card-Clients/README.md

 ## 14. Acknowledgments

 - UCI Machine Learning Repository for providing the dataset
-- Dr. [Instructor Name] for guidance and feedback
+- Dr. Matthew Burlick for guidance and feedback
 - Prior research by Yeh & Lien (2009) for foundational work
 - scikit-learn community for excellent ML tools